An Excerpt from “Country Girl,” Edna O’Brien’s Memoir

 June / July 2013

-In an excerpt from her new memoir, Edna O’Brien returns to Ireland to build a house in which she hopes to avail of the “peace that passeth understanding,” only to find that even the best laid plans can go awry.
+In this excerpt from her memoir, Country Girl (2012), Edna O’Brien returns to Ireland to build a house in which she hopes to avail of the “peace that passeth understanding,” only to find that even the best laid plans can go awry.